atomgalaxy/wg21-calltarget/calltarget.md

   exact match in the presence of overloads) (think "subsetting vtables")

-Oh, if only we had a facility to ask the compiler what function we'd be calling and then *just have the pointer to it*.
+Oh, if only we had a facility to ask the compiler what function we'd be calling and then *just have a pointer to it*.

 This is what this paper is trying to provide.